 This leads me to the next habit…

-15. They Don’t Compare Themselves to Others
+15. Don’t Compare Yourself to Others

 So how do you feel when someone else is successful?
 Do you feel happy for them?